bibi-fm/spotify/instructions.md

 * Part 1: BRICIA
     - Prepare a menu, visible on all pages of your site.
 This menu contains the links to the pages: Home, Songs, Artists, Playlists and Register / Login.
 DONE
-    - Home page ('/'):
+    - Home page ('/'): TO FIX
     The home page is an information page.
 It displays the title, a short description of the site and the menu.
+DONE

 * Part 2 : RICARDO
     - Artist list page ('/ artists')